thomasez/sugarcrm7-api-wrapper-class/README.md

 1. About
 -------
-- PHP library interacting with a SugarCRM 7 REST API
+- PHP library interacting with a SugarCRM 7.x REST API
-- Designed to work with SugarCRM 7 and the v10 REST API
+- Designed to work with SugarCRM 7.x and the v10 REST API

+- Forked from https://github.com/spinegar/sugarcrm7-api-wrapper-class until it can be pulled into it.

 2. Installation via Composer
 ----------------------------